pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :class:`~eventsourcing.domain.Aggregate` class defines an object attribute ``_created_on_`` which holds the time when an aggregate object was created.
-It is a Python ``datetime`` object.
+It is a Python :class:`~datetime.datetime` object.

 .. code:: python